Implementation phase of a VPA process

-Evaluators report to the joint implementation committee, which decides whether or not the timber legality assurance system is functioning as intended.
-If the system is as intended, the joint implementation committee recommends that FLEGT licensing can commence.
+The evaluators report to the joint implementation committee, which decides whether or not the timber legality assurance system is functioning as intended.
+If the system is as intended, the joint implementation committee may recommend that FLEGT licensing can commence.

 The decision to begin FLEGT licensing has legal consequence for both parties.
 Each party follows its own processes to formally agree to the recommendation to allow FLEGT licensing to begin, and puts in place the measures required to enforce the FLEGT licensing scheme.
 This process involves:

 - Establishing communication channels between the EU and partner-country authorities